 Did you have any idea what went into the process of coffee making?

 I really didn’t.
 I don’t think most people know the process, and coffee is more popular now than ever.
 Exports alone, worldwide is a $20 B+ business.
 People can’t live without there morning caffeine.
 That’s pretty intriguing to me.

 Was Rohan Marley what you expected him to be?

 I tried not to have expectations.
 I like meeting my subjects, whether public figures or not, with an open mind.
 I always do my homework, lot’s of it.
 However, Rohan Marley is an amazing guy!
 He couldn’t have been a better subject & person, his smile can literally light up the room!

 I’m always surprised, that’s part of the fun, the unknown.
 It’s pretty incredible how many steps that a coffee bean will go through before being brewed into your cup.
 And with Marley coffee at least, it was intriguing to see the steps behind the roasting process and literally choosing the perfect beans, by hand, that ultimately make the cut.
 It’s a labor of love at Marley Coffee.
 Marley Coffee is Jamaican Blue Coffee, USDA + OCIA Certified organic, Rainforest Alliance Certified, Swiss Water Processed regarding their decaf, Kosher Certified and they give back to the community and now they have recyclable singe serve K cups, really impressive and an altruistic brand.

 What do you like most about working on photography projects with people and new places?

 I like to follow my interests and pull the veil back on subjects and hopefully educate myself and the viewer.
 Making images, whether stills or motion is my passion.
+Clients like this are certainly one of the perks of being an on location photographer and advertising photographer.
 Below are few of the photo’s, view more at my Marley Coffee gallery, click here.